-A mother of four daughters, Candace has guided her own daughters plus hundreds of St. Andreans through the college process.
-Her youngest daughter is class of 2012 at St. Andrew's.
+A mother of four daughters, Candace has guided her own daughters (two of whom have graduated from St. Andrew's) plus hundreds of St. Andreans through the college process.
 Candace and her family live in a home overlooking the playing fields, and spend their summers on Mount Desert Island in Maine.